babylonchain/babylon/x/zoneconcierge/README.md

 Note that the Zone Concierge module intercepts all headers that have a valid quorum certificate, including canonical headers and fork headers.
-A fork header with a valid quorum certificate is a signal of the dishonest majority attack: the majority of validators are honest and sign conflicted headers.
+A fork header with a valid quorum certificate is a signal of the dishonest majority attack: the majority of validators are dishonest and sign conflicted headers.

-**Providing Proofs that a Header is Checkpointed by Bitcoin.** To supports use cases that need to verify BTC timestamps of headers, Zone Concierge can provide proofs that the headers are indeed checkpointed to Bitocin.
+**Providing Proofs that a Header is Checkpointed by Bitcoin.** To support use cases that need to verify BTC timestamps of headers, Zone Concierge can provide proofs that the headers are indeed checkpointed to Bitcoin.
 The proof includes the following:

 - `ProofCzHeaderInEpoch`: Proof that the header of the PoS blockchain is